toolness/macroquad-fun/README.md

 Accessing the web version at `localhost` will automatically use this server.

 Note that accessing the web version at any _other_ hostname (including an IP address, even `127.0.0.1`) will cause the game to submit any data to my personal analytics server hosted at `macroquad-fun.toolness.org`.
 Ideally, this should be made more configurable.

+## Architectural notes

+Originally, this game used a somewhat object oriented architecture.
+But because Rust doesn't have many object oriented affordances, I quickly ran into problems.

+This led me to re-watching Catherine West's RustConf 2018 closing keynote, [Using Rust For Game Development](https://kyren.github.io/2018/09/14/rustconf-talk.html), and reading her associated blog post, which fortunately described a journey much like the one I was taking: developing a Rust game in OO and running into lots of issues.

+At this point, at of the end of 2022, the architecture has, with the immense help of West's materials, evolved into an architecture that is essentially an "array of structs" ECS--what West calls a bare minimum ECS system.
+It lacks the cache locality optimizations afforded by a "struct of arrays" style ECS.

+It also uses a HashMap for all the entities instead of a vector with generational indices, which is probably not great for performance, but the actual game isn't demanding enough for this to be an issue right now.

 ## Credits